You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Phenylketonuria (PKU)?

-Phenylketonuria (PKU) is a rare genetic disorder that affects the body's ability to process the amino acid phenylalanine.
+Phenylketonuria (PKU) is a rare genetic disorder that affects the body's ability to break down the amino acid phenylalanine (Phe).
 If left untreated, PKU can lead to severe intellectual disability, seizures, and behavioral problems.
-The disorder is caused by a deficiency of the enzyme phenylalanine hydroxylase, which is necessary for the breakdown of phenylalanine.
+PKU is caused by a deficiency of the enzyme phenylalanine hydroxylase (PAH), which is necessary for the breakdown of Phe.

-Sapropterin was approved by the United States Food and Drug Administration (FDA) in 2007 for the treatment of PKU in patients with mild hyperphenylalanemia (elevated levels of phenylalanine in the blood).
+Sapropterin was approved by the US Food and Drug Administration (FDA) in 2007 for the treatment of PKU in patients with mild hyperphenylalaninemia (MHPH).
+MHPH is a form of PKU that is characterized by elevated blood levels of Phe, but not as severe as the classic form of the disorder.

 How Does Sapropterin Work?

-Sapropterin works by increasing the production of phenylalanine hydroxylase, which allows the body to break down phenylalanine more efficiently.
-This leads to a decrease in the levels of phenylalanine in the blood, reducing the risk of complications associated with PKU.
+Sapropterin works by increasing the production of PAH, which in turn allows the body to break down Phe more efficiently.
+This leads to a decrease in blood levels of Phe, which is essential for preventing the complications associated with PKU.

 Benefits of Sapropterin